ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71

-The algorithm used to compare a condition ECT against the ACS is stateless, it depends only on the condition ECT being compared and the contents of the ACS at the time of the comparison
+The algorithm used to compare a condition ECT against the ACS is stateless; it depends only on the condition ECT being compared and the contents of the ACS at the time of the comparison.

 The Verifier uses a temporary "candidate entries" array as part of the comparision.
 Each element in the array is an ECT.